vt-aoe-nanosat-avionics/wsl-stlink-setup/stlink-setup/README.md

 After installing the drivers, you need to forward your USB ports to WSL so that it can access the device.

-Instructions for this process are in the next directory, labelled 'wsl-port-forwarding'.
+Instructions for this process are in the next directory, labelled 'wsl-usb-forwarding'.